 Easy answer: you can't...
 That's not entirely true.
 You could dry the timbers in a vacuum kiln and definitely not use them outside and keep them away from direct sunlight.
 Probably a good idea to speak in low, soothing tones around those timbers too.
 I joke, but the reality is that these cracks or checks are just the nature of wood.
 Checking can be controlled in "regular" sized 4/4 through 8/4 or … [Read more...] about How to Prevent Cracks in Your Large Timbers

-One of the things than can be very difficult when working with wood is the range of colors you find within a single species.
-What makes it even more difficult is that all woods will change color throughout the process from sawmill to finished project and then years down the road.
-Wood like all materials fades in the sunlight, but some woods also undergo actual chemical changes that change the … [Read more...] about Wood Color Changes Explained
+One thing that is difficult when working with wood is the range of colors you find within a single species.
+All woods will change color throughout the process from sawmill to finished project.
+Wood continues to change color years down the road.
+It fades in the sunlight, but some woods also undergo chemical changes that change the wood color.
+The one thing you can count on is the color will … [Read more...] about Wood Color Changes Explained

 I have written briefly about how Walnut lumber is graded differently from other North American hardwoods, but it seems that customers are still surprised by the apparent lack of quality in Walnut lumber.
 Usually these inquiries are met with surprise on the part of our grading team, as our graders were quite proud of the quality of Walnut that left our yard.
 What it really comes down to are two … [Read more...] about Walnut Lumber Grade Explained